raspberrypilearning/silly-eyes/en/step_2.md

 title: Get a surprise sprite
 ---

 Not sure which sprite to choose?
-Go to the **Choose a Sprite** menu, and then choose the **Surprise** option to add a surprise sprite to your project.
+Go to the **Choose a Sprite** menu and choose the **Surprise** option to add a surprise sprite to your project.

 ![The 'Surprise' option in the 'Choose a Sprite' menu.](images/surprise-sprite.png)